-Lemma 3.22.
-Assume n > 9f.
-If a correct node chooses value x in Line 10, then no other correct node chooses value $y \neq x$ in Line 10.
+Lemma 11.22.
+Let a correct node choose value x in Line 10, then no other correct node chooses value $y \neq x$ in Line 10.

 Proof.
 For the sake of contradiction, assume that both 0 and 1 are chosen in Line 10.
-This means that both 0 and 1 had been proposed by at least n-5f correct nodes.
-In other words, we have a total of at least 2(n-5f)+f=n+(n-9f)>n nodes.
+This means that both 0 and 1 had been proposed by at least n/2+1 out of n-f correct nodes.
+In other words, we have a total of at least $2 \cdot n/2+2=n+2>n-f$ correct nodes.
 Contradiction!

-Theorem 3.23.
-Algorithm 3.21 solves binary byzantine agreement as in Definition 3.2 for up to f < n/9 byzantine nodes.
+Theorem 11.23.
+Algorithm 11.21 solves binary byzantine agreement as in Definition 11.2 for up to f < n/10 byzantine nodes.

 Proof.
 First note that it is not a problem to wait for n-f propose messages in Line 6, since at most f nodes are byzantine.
 If all correct nodes have the same input value x, then all (except the f byzantine nodes) will propose the same value x.
-Thus, every node receives at least n-2f propose messages containing x, deciding on x in the first round already.
+Thus, every node receives at least n-2f propose messages containing x.
+Observe that for f < n/10, we get n-2f > n/2 + 3f and the nodes will decide on x in the first round already.
 We have established all-same validity!
 If the correct nodes have different (binary) input values, the validity condition becomes trivial as any result is fine.

-CHAPTER 3.
+CHAPTER 11.
 BYZANTINE AGREEMENT

 What about agreement?
 Let u be the first node to decide on value x (in Line 8).
 Due to asynchrony another node v received messages from a different subset of the nodes, however, at most f senders may be different.
-Taking into account that byzantine nodes may lie (send different propose messages to different nodes), f additional propose messages received by v may differ from those received by u.
-Since node u had at least n-2f propose messages with value x, node v has at least n-4f propose messages with value x.
-Hence every correct node will propose x in the next round, and then decide on x.
+Taking into account that byzantine nodes may lie (send different propose messages to different nodes), f additional propose messages received by v may differ from those received by v.
+Since node v had at least v0 and then decide on v0.
+Hence every correct node will propose v1 in the next round, and then decide on v1.

 So we only need to worry about termination: We have already seen that as soon as one correct node terminates (Line 8) everybody terminates in the next round.
 So what are the chances that some node u terminates in Line 8?
 Well, we can hope that all correct nodes randomly propose the same value (in Line 12).
-Maybe there are some nodes not choosing at random (entering Line 10 instead of 12), but according to Lemma 3.22 they will all propose the same.
+Maybe there are some nodes not choosing randomly (entering Line 10 instead of 12), but according to Lemma 11.22 they will all propose the same.

-Thus, at worst all n-f correct nodes need to randomly choose the same bit, which happens with probability $2^{-(n-f)+1}$ .
+Thus, at worst all n-f correct nodes need to randomly choose the same bit, which happens with probability $2^{-(n-f)+1}$.
 If so, all correct nodes will send the same propose message, and the algorithm terminates.
-So the expected running time is exponential in the number of nodes n.
+So the expected running time is exponential in the number of nodes n in the worst case.